-Addison Group is excited to welcome our first guest blogger to our website!
-Ashley Verrill is a marketing analyst for Software Advice, which provides reviews on HR software, among other applications.
+Addison Group is excited to welcome our first guest blogger, Ashley Verrill, to contribute insights about how the customer service team is evolving.
+Ashley is a marketing analyst for Software Advice, which provides reviews on HR software, among other applications.
 She has spent the last six years reporting and writing business news and strategy features.
 Her work has been featured or cited in Inc., Forbes, Business Insider, GigaOM, CIO.com, Yahoo News, the Upstart Business Journal, the Austin Business Journal and the North Bay Business Journal, among others.
 She also produces original research-based reports and video content with industry experts and thought leaders.

 This is due primarily to a continuing shift in the way customers prefer to reach out to companies for support.
 Think about the last time you actually used your phone to call someone (or at least that ratio to the number of times you text or chat).
 In today’s instant gratification-obsessed world, customers increasingly head online first to find answers.